elastic/terraform-provider-ec/docs/index.md

 ## Authentication

-The Elastic Cloud (EC) provider offers two methods of authentication against the remote API: `apikey` or a combination of `username` and `password`.
+The Elastic Cloud Terraform provider offers two methods of authentication against the remote API: `apikey` or a combination of `username` and `password`.
 Depending on the environment, one or both can be used.
 The Public API of Elasticsearch Service (ESS) is the default `endpoint` that the provider will target.

 Elasticsearch Service (ESS) only supports `apikey`.
 Elastic Cloud Enterprise (ECE) supports both `apikey` and a combination of `username` and `password`.